FREE TOOL

 How cash flow management connects to investment returns

 Efficient accounts payable processing means your cash position is always clear, supplier payments are timed optimally, and early payment discounts are captured.
 When you know exactly when cash is leaving the business, you can keep surplus funds earning compound interest for longer.
 For an Australian business holding $200,000 in a savings account at 5% compounded daily, every extra week that money stays invested earns roughly $190 in interest.
+To understand how loan repayments interact with compound interest on debt, try the loan amortization calculator.

 See how Pulsify automates AP →